Intelligence and Security Studies MA

 Overseas students can opt to pay in two instalments: 60% on enrolment, and 40% in January for students who commence their course in September (or the remaining 40% in March for selected courses that start in January).

-- Applicants with other qualifications or with relevant work related experience will be considered on an individual basis.
+- Applicants with other qualifications or with relevant work related experience will be considered on an individual basis by the Admissions Tutor.

 - Applicants will be interviewed by telephone or in person.

 Entry criteria are subject to review and change each academic year.